eduvpn/eduvpn-common/docs/src/api/overview/README.md

 ### JSON

 The message passing between language X and Go is done using JSON.
 This means that every type that we mention here is converted to JSON.
 For a list of public types that are returned and their JSON representation see: <https://github.com/eduvpn/eduvpn-common/blob/v2/types/>.
-So for example, if we say that we return `types.server.Expiry` (meaning the `Expiry` struct defined in the `types/server` folder), we will return the following json representation:
+So for example, if we say that we return `types.server.Expiry` (meaning the `Expiry` struct defined in the [types/server](https://github.com/eduvpn/eduvpn-common/blob/v2/types/server/server.go), we will return the following json representation:

 ```json
 {